The Minimization of Random Hypergraphs: Introduction

-We investigate the maximum-entropy model $\B_{n,m,p}$ for random multi-hypergraphs with $n$ vertices and $m$ edges.$\!$\footnote{ The notation $\B_{n,m,p}$ is mnemonic of the binomial distribution emerging in the sampling process. } The sole constraint of the model is that the expected cardinality of an edge is $pn$ for some constant sampling probability $p$.
-We are interested in the expected size of the minimization/maximization, that is, the expected number of minimal/maximal edges.
-Most of our results are phrased in terms of the minimization, but replacing the probability $p$ with $1-p$ immediately transfers them to the maximization.
-We show that the size of the minimization undergoes a phase transition with respect to $m$ with the point of transition at $m = 1/(1-p)^{(1-p)n}$.
+We investigate the maximum-entropy model $\B_{n,m,p}$ for random multi-hypergraphs with $n$ vertices and $m$ edges and expected edge size $pn$ for a constant sampling probability $p$.
+In other words, out of all probability distributions on hypergraphs that result in an expected edge size of $pn$, $\B_{n,m,p}$ is the one of maximum entropy.
+We are interested in the expected size of the minimization/maximization of $\B_{n,m,p}$, that is, the expected number of its minimal/maximal edges.
+Our results are phrased in terms of the minimization, but replacing the probability $p$ with $1-p$ immediately transfers them to the maximization.
+We show that the size of the minimization undergoes a phase transition with respect to the number of edges $m$ with the point of transition at $m^* = 1/(1-p)^{(1-p)n}$.
 While the number of edges is still small, a constant fraction of them is minimal and the minimization grows linearly in the total sample sizes.
-For $m$ beyond the transition, we instead characterize the size of the minimization in terms of the entropy function of $\log_{1-p} m$.
-This characterization shows that the minimality ratio goes down dramatically when $m$ increases.
-It also allows us to prove that the maximum expected number of minimal edges over all $m$ is of order $\Th((1+p)^n/\sqrt{n})$.
-These results draw from another, more hidden, threshold behavior.
-We show that the probability of a set to be minimal in the hypergraph $\B_{n,m,p}$ depends only on its cardinality $i$ and falls sharply from almost $1$ to almost $0$ at $i^* = n + \log_{1-p} m$.
+For $m > m^*$, the size of the minimization is instead governed by the entropy function of the exponent $\alpha$ such that $m = 1/(1-p)^{\alpha n}$ (see Theorem~\ref{thm:properties_Bnpk} for a precise statement).
+We show that the ratio of minimal edges goes down exponentially as $m$ increases.
+This seems counter-intuitive at first as it decouples the behavior of the minimization from the growth of the underlying hypergraph.
+We further determine that the maximum expected number of minimal edges over all $m$ is of order $\Th((1+p)^n/\sqrt{n})$, the maximum is attained at $m = 1/(1-p)^{\frac{n}{1+p}}$.